kykiefer/depression-detect/README.md

 ### Class Imbalance ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/random_sampling.py))
 In the current dataset, the number of non-depressed subjects is about four times larger than that of depressed ones, which can introduce a classification "non-depressed" bias.
 Additional bias can occur due to the considerable range of interview durations from 7-33 minutes because a larger volume of signal from an individual may emphasize some characteristics that are person specific.

-In an attempt to address these issues, each of the participant's segmented spectrograms were cropped into 4 second slices.
+In an attempt to address these issues, each of the participant's segmented spectrograms were cropped into 4-second slices.
 Next, participants were randomly sampled in 50/50 proportion from each class (depressed, not depressed).
 Then, a fixed number of slices were sampled from each of the selected participants to ensure the CNN has an equal interview duration for each participant.
 This drastically reduced the training dataset size to 3 hours from the original 35 hours of segmented audio, which was felt adequate for this exploratory analysis.

 It should be noted a few different sampling methods were explored to try to increase the size of the training data, and all resulted in highly biased models in which only the "non-depressed" class was predicted.
 A revised sampling method should be considered as high-priority in future directions (e.g. see [interesting sampling method](https://www.researchgate.net/publication/309127735_DepAudioNet_An_Efficient_Deep_Model_for_Audio_based_Depression_Classification)) to increase the training sample size.

-<sup>**6/21/2017 update:** The need for class balancing on binary classification problems, where class probabilities are assigned by the model, is somewhat disputed (see questions posed on Cross Validated [[1](https://stats.stackexchange.com/questions/283170/when-is-unbalanced-data-really-a-problem-in-machine-learning), [2](https://stats.stackexchange.com/questions/247871/what-is-the-root-cause-of-the-class-imbalance-problem)].</sup>
+<sup>**6/21/2017 update:** The need for class balancing on binary classification problems, where class probabilities are assigned by the model, is somewhat disputed.
+See questions posed on Cross Validated [[1](https://stats.stackexchange.com/questions/283170/when-is-unbalanced-data-really-a-problem-in-machine-learning), [2](https://stats.stackexchange.com/questions/247871/what-is-the-root-cause-of-the-class-imbalance-problem)].</sup>

 ### Model Architecture ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/cnn.py))
-A 6-layer Convolutional Neural Network (CNN) model was employed consisting of 2 convolutional layers with max-pooling and 2 fully connected layers.
+A 6-layer convolutional neural network (CNN) model was employed consisting of 2 convolutional layers with max-pooling and 2 fully connected layers.
 Each spectrogram input is an image with dimension 513x125 representing 4 seconds of audio and frequencies ranging from 0 to 8kHz.
 The frequency range was tuned as a hyperparameter, since most human speech energy is concentrated between 0.3-3kHz.
 Each input is normalized according to decibels relative to full scale (dBFS).

-Though there are some differences, the actual architecture employed in this effort was largely inspired by a paper on Environmental Sound Classification with CNNs.<sup>[5](#references)</sup> The network employed in this paper is shown in Figure 4, with *DepressionDetect's* displayed in Figure 5.
+Though there are some differences, the actual architecture employed in this effort was largely inspired by a paper on Environmental Sound Classification with CNNs.<sup>[5](#references)</sup> The network architecture employed in this paper is shown in Figure 4, with *DepressionDetect's* architecture displayed in Figure 5.

 <img alt="Environmental sound classification CNN architecture" src="images/cnn_architecture.png" width='500'>